alex-entrainment/DIY_AV-Entrainment/src/audio/README.md

 - `adsr` – attack, decay, sustain, and release times.
 - Leaving the envelope undefined applies a small 10 ms fade to avoid clicks.

+## Transition Curves
+Transition voices accept a `transition_curve` parameter controlling how values move from their start settings to the final ones.
+Supported options are:

+- `linear` – constant rate from start to finish (default).
+- `logarithmic` – fast start that slows near the end.
+- `exponential` – slow start that accelerates toward the end.

+If omitted, `linear` is used.

 ---

 ## Tips